thoughtram/blog/_posts/2016-03-14-custom-validators-in-angular-2.md

 Again, if you've read our article on multi providers, this should look very familiar to you.
 We basically add a new value to the `NG_VALIDATORS` token by taking advantage of multi providers.
 Angular will pick our validator up by injecting what it gets for `NG_VALIDATORS`, and performs validation on a form control.
 Awesome, we can now use our validator for model-driven **and** for template-driven forms!

-## Custom Validators with dependencies
+<h2 id="custom-validators-with-dependencies">Custom Validators with dependencies</h2>

 Sometimes, a custom validator has dependencies so we need a way to inject them.
 Let's say our email validator needs an `EmailBlackList` service, to check if the given control value is not only a valid email address but also not on our email black list (in an ideal world, we'd build a separate validator for checking against an email black list, but we use that as a motivation for now to have a dependency).